Tokio Marine Established

 Emerging as a Global Insurance Group through major M&As

 Since 2000, Tokio Marine has moved forward to become a Global Insurance Group by fully engaging in reinsurance businesses in Bermuda and London, widening the scope of its businesses in emerging markets, and pursuing other strategies.
-Tokio Marine went on to conclude a series of large M&A deals with Kiln Ltd. of the U.K. and Philadelphia Consolidated Holding Group based in the U.S. in 2008, with Delphi Financial Group, Inc., a U.S. insurance group, in 2012, and most recently with HCC Insurance Holdings in 2015.
+Tokio Marine went on to conclude a series of large M&A deals with Kiln Ltd. of the U.K. and Philadelphia Consolidated Holding Group based in the U.S. in 2008, with Delphi Financial Group, Inc., a U.S. insurance group, in 2012, and most recently with HCC Insurance Holdings in 2015, with Safety Insurance Public Company Ltd. in Thailand in 2018, with Hollard Holdings based in South Africa in 2018, and with Pure Group in the U.S. in 2020.
 Tokio Marine Nichido also steadily increased its presence in the U.S. and European markets, which are leading players in the global insurance market.

 Responding to the Great East Japan Earthquake